MenheraBot/MenheraBot/README.md

 Menhera has an RPG in the medieval style, which offers:

 - 💰 Global Economy
-- 🧟 Adventures against monsters in Dungeons
+- 🧟 Adventures against monsters and bosses in Dungeons
-- ✨ More than 8 different classes with 5 skills
+- ✨ Many classes with different skills and styles
+- 🏹 Daily and Story Questions
+- 🛒 Users can buy houses to sell items or create custom work areas
 - 🏆 Global Player Rank
+- ⛵️ Different locations with differents purposes
+- 🧬 Many races to modify your battle style
+- 🔰 Clans to unite people to fight agains global bosses and other clans
+- ⚔️ An interative battle system
+- 🎆 And way more features that you can only describes playing

 ### Lot of Commands

-She has many features, with **7 categories of commands**, including many action commands, image and fun commands, economy, her main funcionality: **RPG** and much more
+She has many features, with **6 categories of commands**, including many action commands, image, fun, economy, her main funcionality: **RPG** and much more.
+All commands are in [this site](https://menherabot.xyz/).
+All commands uses interactions, such as buttons and slash commands!

 ## Support